 Learn more about subscription billing here: Subscription billing FAQ.

 Monthly charge upfront

 Charge upfront is a billing model where patrons pay upfront to join the creator’s page, granting access to the creator’s backlog of content on Patreon.
-After the first payment, patrons pay on the 1st of each month for the preceding month of access.
+After the first payment, patrons pay on the 1st of each month on PT for the month of access.

 Feel free to read through our guide on charge upfront billing to learn more.

 Monthly (non-charge upfront) is a billing method where there’s no payment needed to join and unlock membership access.
 Patrons pay on the 1st of each month on PT for any access they had the previous month.

 Per creation is a billing model where patrons pay their pledged amount per paid post the creator makes after they sign up.
 Patrons can set a monthly maximum number of posts they’ll pay for, but they’ll get access to any paid post made beyond their maximum.